GeoUtils/georaster/README.md

 This package makes it easy to load, query and save geographic raster datasets in the Python programming language.
 The package uses Geospatial Data Abstraction Library (GDAL, http://www.gdal.org/) bindings, and so in a single command can import any geo-referenced dataset that is understood by GDAL (http://www.gdal.org/formats_list.html), complete with all geo-referencing information and various helper functions.

 GeoRaster is compatible with Python 2.4-3.x.
-It requires GDAL and its Python bindings to be installed in your environment.

 There are two basic types of raster: either a single-band dataset, which you load into a `SingleBandRaster` object, or a dataset containing multiple bands to be loaded, which you load into a `MultiBandRaster` object.

 There is also an 'advanced' option where you can load a raster dataset, manually specifying your geo-referencing information.
 See example below.

+GeoRaster continues to be maintained but is no longer actively developed with new features.
+[Rasterio](https://rasterio.readthedocs.io/) is a good alternative for many tasks.

+# Full Documentation #

+http://georaster.readthedocs.io

 # Installation #

+Please install georaster into a virtual environment (e.g. conda) so that its requirements don't cause problems with your system's Python installation.

+## Conda ##

+This is the preferred method of installation.
+It will resolve all the complex dependencies associated with GDAL automatically.

     conda install -c conda-forge georaster

-# Full Documentation #

-http://georaster.readthedocs.io
+## pip ##

+Installation via pip requires your system to already have a working GDAL installation.
+We do not recommend this option - use conda where possible.

+    pip install georaster

 # Examples #